Sjord/Sjord.github.io/_posts/2018-11-24-usb-to-serial-uart.md

 #### Fake FTDI chips

-FTDI FT232 chips are pretty expensive (€3.50) and became popular quickly.
+FTDI FT232 chips are pretty popular and relatively expensive (€3.50).
 This led to the rise of fake Chinese knock-offs.
 These imitations have the FTDI logo on them and work correctly, and are [hard to tell from fakes](https://zeptobars.com/en/read/FTDI-FT232RL-real-vs-fake-supereal).

 FTDI was not happy with this.
 In 2014 they pushed a driver update that only works with real FTDI chips, and [bricked counterfeit chips](https://en.wikipedia.org/wiki/FTDI#Driver_controversy).
 Later they reverted this controversial behavior, but it severely damaged their reputation.
 Despite that, fake FT232 chips are still widely used and available.